 We administer a variety of programs and scholarship awards, with special consideration those coming from under-privileged circumstances who would otherwise not be exposed to careers in the sciences, mathematics, engineering or technology.
 We sponsor symposia and fairs where youth can display and be recognized for their creative efforts.
 We support teachers with program guides and curricula.
 We connect mentors to eager apprentices.
 We administer awards and scholarship money and provide internship opportunities for hundreds of local, regional and national science and engineering fairs.
 Maybe we can help you.

-The Junior Science & Humanities Symposium (JSHS) challenges and engages students in grades 9 through 12 in science, technology, engineering or mathematics (STEM).
+A program of the U.S. Army, Navy and Air Force, administrated by the Academy of Applied Science, the Junior Science & Humanities Symposium (JSHS) challenges and engages students in grades 9 through 12 in science, technology, engineering or mathematics (STEM).
 As a participant, you compete for scholarships and recognition on a national level by presenting original research efforts before a panel of judges during the annual symposium.
 You will need to apply to a regional JSHS symposium to vie for awards and recognition, including the opportunity to advance to the National symposium.
 Interested?
 You (and your teacher) should contact the JSHS regional symposium director in your area to obtain application guidelines and materials.

 Please call or email any one of us at the Academy for information on the programs that interest you.